- City Manager

 - 2011 NFPA National Electrical Code

 - 2012 NFPA 101 Life Safety Code

 - Georgia Accessibility Code Chapter 120-3-20a-.016 (.01-.08) - 2010 ADA Standards for Accessible Design

 All commercial and multi-family residential projects require plan review by the city.
 Depending on the elements of your project, it may also require review by DeKalb County (for elements such as water, sewer, health, or life safety).
 If you require review by DeKalb County, the city will provide you a routing sheet and directions to DeKalb County’s offices.
-Once your project has been approved by any required DeKalb County departments, you will need to bring the approved plans (at least two hard copy sets and one electronic set) to the city for building and fire safety review.
-Each review may take up to 10 business days, but may be completed concurrently.
+Once your project has been approved by any required DeKalb County departments, you will need to upload the approval sheets to your permit online.

 We will email or call to let you know when the city’s plan review is finished.
-Once plans have been approved, you may pay your fees (by check, cash, Visa, or MasterCard) and pick up your plans and the city will issue you a permit for your project.
+Once plans have been approved, you may pay your fees by Visa or MasterCard online or at City Hall, or by check or cash at City Hall.
+The city will issue a permit for your project and provide your approved plans.
 To estimate your fees, you can review the Fee Schedule page.